#5202

 Proposed nerfs for ring and wand destruction due to electric damage (some of them extensible to scrolls, spellbooks and potions for fire and cold damage):

 Merge the rings of sustain ability and slow digestion into a “ring of stasis”.
-Double-edged effects: slows down digestion like normal, but also slows down healing, energy regeneration, timer effects like confusion and sickness, any timing-out intrinsics, prevents exercise from happening, blocks or reduces to 1 effects that directly change attributes.
+Double-edged effects: slows down digestion like normal, but also slows down healing, energy regeneration, timer effects like confusion and sickness, any timing-out intrinsics, prevents exercise from happening, blocks or reduces to 1 effects that directly change ability scores.

-More acid resistance sources in FIQHack, to balance yellow dragons’ exploding acid breath.
+Add more acid resistance sources in FIQHack, to balance yellow dragons’ exploding acid breath.
 Possibly a ring or amulet of acid resistance.